 Even so, you need to be careful with personal loans.
 If you go this route, pay off your credit cards and then use them again, you will end up in a much worse place than you are now.

-Personally, I highly suggest going with the first option.
+Personally, I highly suggest going with Amanda’s option if you can.
 It takes a bit more discipline, but you have more control over the situation, but if that won’t work for you, then you might want to consider a personal loan.

 Either way, I can tell you from my own personal experience, when you get rid of credit card debt, you’ll feel soooooo much better once those cards are paid off in full!